Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Introduction

-To examine how LLMs handle decision-making under uncertainty, we design a three-stage lottery-based evaluation adapted from classic behavioral economics \cite{Allais1953, Brandstatter2006priority, Tanaka2010RiskMeasure}.
+On this end, we design a lottery-based evaluation adapted from classic behavioral economics~\citep{Allais1953, Brandstatter2006priority, Tanaka2010RiskMeasure}, leveraging prior findings that epistemic markers can be mapped to numerical probabilities~\citep{Belem2024perceptions, zhou2023navigatinggreyareaexpressions, hu2025definedecisionmakinganalogicalreasoning}.
 Our evaluation consists of three stages, illustrated in Figure~\ref{fig:overview}.
-We begin by presenting binary choice tasks with precise numerical probabilities to estimate each model’s risk preferences and fit the PT parameters.
-In the second stage, we introduce linguistic uncertainty by replacing the numerical probabilities with epistemic markers, allowing us to infer the model’s implicit probabilistic interpretation of these expressions.
-Finally, we reassess model behavior on the original decision tasks, now framed using epistemic markers grounded in their inferred probability values, to directly evaluate the impact of linguistic uncertainty on decision-making.
+We begin by presenting binary choice tasks with precise numerical probabilities to estimate each model’s PT parameters.
+In the second stage, LLMs make binary choices between numerical probabilities and epistemic markers.
+This allows us to infer the model’s implicit probabilistic interpretation of those uncertainty expressions under the same context.
+Finally, we re-assess model behavior on the original decision tasks, now framed using epistemic markers grounded in their inferred probability values, to directly evaluate the impact of epistemic uncertainty on decision-making.

-Our results reveal three key insights.
-First, smaller models fail to capture PT-like behavior, whereas larger models (e.g., \textit{Qwen2.5-32B-Instruct}) demonstrate better alignment with PT predictions.
-Second, models vary substantially in their interpretations of epistemic markers, resulting in divergent probability mappings.
-Third, introducing epistemic markers disrupts decision consistency and alters PT parameters, exposing the fragility of LLMs' decision-making under linguistic uncertainty.
-These findings point to fundamental gaps in the interpretability and robustness of current LLMs when processing ambiguous language, and underscore the need for improved epistemic calibration and more nuanced theoretical frameworks for modeling LLM behavior in uncertain contexts.
+Our results reveal two key insights.
+First, Prospect Theory does not consistently perform well at explaining LLM decision behaviors, and it exhibits model-wise differences where larger-scale models outperform the others.
+Second, introducing epistemic markers disrupts decision consistency and alters PT parameters, exposing the fragility of LLMs' decision-making under linguistic uncertainty.
+The results suggest that LLMs do not exhibit universal Prospect-Theory-like behavior, and their risk tendencies are likely not robust under epistemic uncertainty.
+It calls for specific explanation and alignment frameworks for more interpretable and robust LLM decision-making.